protesilaos/my-website/_pages/cv.md

 ### I am an expert on GNU Emacs and the Elisp programming language.

-In the past four years, I have authored, distributed free of charge, many Emacs packages:
+In the past four years, I have authored and distributed free of charge, many Emacs packages:
 - <https://github.com/protesilaos>
 - <https://gitlab.com/protesilaos>
 - <https://git.sr.ht/~protesilaos>